gksander/react-native-turbo-styles/scratch.md

 # Overview

 - `createStyleBuilder` is greatly simplified, just takes handlers and returns a builder.
-- Ship utilities that can be used to quickly create utility functions.
+- Ship utilities that can be used to quickly create util ity functions.
 Like, `createSpacingHandlers(constraints)` or some shit.
 Can pick and choose the modules you want.
 - Ship a default utility set that can be used out of the box, like TW.
 Maybe allow to override default constraints.
 - Export all of the utilities needed to totally customize with ease.
 - Also provide dark mode support...